-It's already a fantastic deal, but the Fire TV Stick becomes an even more useful gadget with Kodi onboard.
+It's already a fantastic way to make any TV smart, but the Fire TV Stick becomes an even more useful gadget with Kodi onboard.
 Here's how to install Kodi on your Fire TV Stick or Fire TV box.

 Media streamers give you access to lots of content and while they might seem locked down, you can sideload apps onto the Amazon Fire TV and Fire TV Stick to get even more.
-It's not totally straight forward so here's how to install Kodi on Amazon Fire TV.
+It's not totally straightforward though, so we're here to talk you through it.